Ebro007/DS340W-SP25_Plant-Disease-Classification/README.md

 The configs and the models were changed, with some testing done to start the transfer learning process and familiarize ourselves with the feature extractions mentioned in parent paper 1.

+If dataset is preprocessed, skip ahead to step 4

-Run merge_and_standardize_datasets.py, with the datasets you want in same format, with same variable names.
-Modify the .py file to include additional datasets if required.
+1. Run merge_and_standardize_datasets.py, with the datasets you want in same format, with same variable names.
+2. Modify the .py file to include additional datasets if required.

-Then, run dataset_preparation.py, to map the dataframes.
+3. Then, run dataset_preparation.py, to map the dataframes.

-Then, modify config.json to include appropriate training parameters and directory.
+4. Then, modify config.json to include appropriate training parameters and data directory.

-Then, run train.py.
+5. Then, run train.py.
 When finished training, model training results will be in the directory specified previously.

-Finally, evaluate model performance by running evaluate.py.
+6. Finally, evaluate model performance by running evaluate.py.